Chapter Three: Minifig Weapons

 |- George Orwell

-men, but a less-experienced general will sometimes buy protective gear
+men.
+A less-experienced general will sometimes show extremely poor priorities and buy protective gear

 this equipment themselves - it's a sign that they may be less than obsessively eager to throw away their lives meaninglessly for the entertainment of their Humans.